Cambridge-Hands-On-Science/Experiments/Experiments/Biology/Mini-beasts.md

 **A variety of sea life and freshwater animals observed using microscopes** - nan

-Last initially checked on 2024-02-15 by Chiara Delpiano-Cordeiro (cd796@cam.ac.uk) and double-checked on
+Last initially checked on 2025-01-12 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->